 Researchers hope that reducing beta-amyloid will benefits patients, potentially slowing the progression of Alzheimer’s disease.

 Gantenerumab in clinical trials

-Results from the Scarlet RoAD trial were presented at the 68th American Academy of Neurology Annual Meeting, in April 2016.
-After two years of monitoring patients, no significant difference in disease progression was seen between any gantenerumab dose and the placebo.
-However, researchers reported there was a dosage-dependent reduction in beta-amyloid in the brain, assessed by PET imaging, and that this may lead to a clinical benefit in patients.
+Two-year results from the Scarlet RoAD trial were presented at the 68th American Academy of Neurology Annual Meeting, in April 2016.They showed no significant difference in disease progression between patients given any gantenerumab dose and those given placebo.
+However, researchers reported a dosage-dependent reduction in beta-amyloid in the brain as assessed by PET imaging that may lead to a clinical benefit in patients.
 These results are published in the scientific journal Alzheimer’s Research & Therapy.

 Alzheimer’s News Today is strictly a news and information website about the disease.
 It does not provide medical advice, diagnosis or treatment.
 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.